On the large-time behaviour of affine Volterra processes: A condition for existence

 We observe that

 where the second and third terms tend to zero as $n$ goes to infinity, while the first one is~$\langle\vphi,Q^\ast_{T_n}\gamma\rangle$.
 We relocate to $K_R$ for the weak convergence:

-Note that in the last computation, weak convergence of $Q_{T_n}^\ast \gamma$ to $\mu$ can be used even though the function $\one_{K_R}\vphi$ is not in~$\cC(\bm X)$.
-This can be done following the proof of approximation by appropriate cut-off functions as in \cite[Theorem 29.1]{Billingsey95}.
+In the last computation, once again the weak convergence of $Q_{T_n}^\ast \gamma$ to $\mu$ can be used even though the function $\one_{K_R}\vphi$ is not in~$\cC(\bm X)$, as in~\cite[Theorem 29.1]{Billingsey95}.
 Overall, this yields our objective plus a remainder

 To deal with $\ep(R)$, we apply a Fatou-type lemma for measures~\cite[Theorem~A.3.12]{DE97}.
 For any~$f\in\cB^\varrho(\bm X)$,

 where~$\lambda$ is a $\bm X$-valued random variable with distribution~$\gamma$.
 By integrating over $\gamma$ both sides of~\eqref{eq:EstimateFatou} and noting this integral has mass one we get